 Pack a carry-on luggage

 As humans, we tend to overthink and we quite often end up with a suitcase filled with clothes we haven’t work for two years but decided to pack ‘just in case’.
-You need to Marie Kondo your suitcase, pack only the essentials and fit them into a cabin friendly sized holdall.
+You need to Marie Kondo your suitcase, pack only the essentials such as the rain jacket and fit them into a cabin friendly sized holdall.

 This will minimise any stress, as well as the potential to have your bags lost.
 You will also save time by not having to stand and wait at the luggage carousel as you nervously scan every single bag in the hope of spying yours.
 Make sure you check what you can pack in your carry-on and that the dimensions meet the guidelines of the airline you’re travelling with.